krempaskyk/edtech-plan-caroleng/README.md

 2. Assessment software

    Our district provides us with IlluminteEd.

    I sometimes use Kahoot just to have some fun.

 3. Reference software

     There are many sites with free APCS-P software which we can use as reference:

     code.org
-projectSTEM
+    projectSTEM.org

 4. Classroom aids

     Google Classroom